feathersjs/docs/faq.md

 ## Nested routes

 Feathers does not provide an ORM so it does not know about associations between your services.
-Generally services are connected by their resource ids so any nested route can be expressed by query paramters.
+Generally services are connected by their resource ids so any nested route can be expressed by query parameters.
 For example if you have a user service and would like to get all todos (assuming the associated user id is stored in each todo) for that user the url would be `/todos?userId=<userid>`.

 You can however add Express style parameters to your routes when you register a service which will then be set in the `params` object in each service call.
 For example a `/users/:userId/todos` route can be provided like this: